 You may need a crown if you have:

-- A discoloured tooth you do not like the look of
+- A discoloured tooth you do not like the appearance of

-- Teeth which have received root canal treatment usually need to be crowned
+- Most teeth that have received root canal treatment are usually crowned

 Frequently Asked Questions